-Before the last of the US military departed in 1992, they would use aircraft to spray a pesticide above the countryside to suppress the mosquito population.
-I’m not sure how regularly it was done, but my wife said it was at least once per year.
+Before the last of the United States military departed in 1992, they would use aircraft to spray a pesticide above the countryside to suppress the mosquito population.
+I’m not sure how regularly it was done, but my wife, Josie, said it was done at least once per year.

 Nowadays, mosquito exterminators are dispatched by the local city government (and everything is done on foot).
-I don’t know how often it’s supposed to happen, but I’ve only seen them spraying once in the last seven years.
-It wasn’t effective at all and perhaps that’s why it isn’t being done anymore.
+I don’t know how often it’s supposed to happen, but I’ve only seen them spraying once in the last thirteen years.
+It wasn’t effective at all and perhaps that’s why I haven’t seen it done anymore.

-Mosquitoes here carry malaria as well as dengue.
+Mosquitoes in the Philippines carry malaria as well as dengue.
 The fever produced by these diseases will obviously make children ill, but they’re fatal to adults if not treated immediately.

 The Philippine government issues health warnings on a regular basis, on both television and radio.
 Residents are advised to cover storage containers and not keep standing water uncovered.
 These warnings go unheeded because mosquitoes are all over the place even when there aren’t any nearby ponds or lakes to breed in.

 There are only two official seasons of weather in the Philippines: Dry and rainy.
 When it’s supposed to be cold, it really isn’t cold, but rainy is definitely rainy and hot is definitely hot.
 The only season that has a high mosquito population is during the cold part of the dry season, at the beginning.

 The hot part of the dry season clears out the mosquitoes because any standing water (places where mosquitoes breed) dries up, even though I’ve never seen any standing water areas close enough to my house to account for all the mosquitoes.